 For You will not abandon my soul to Sheol; Nor will You allow Your Holy One to undergo decay.Psalm 16:10(NASB)

-Every member of the Trinity participated in Christ's resurrection.
-Paul tells of the Spirit, that raised Jesus from the dead and John reminds us that our Lord Himself confessed that He was given the power to take up His own life again, but here is Psalms it is David who joyfully announces that God the Father will not leave His soul among the dead nor allow His Holy One to undergo decay.
+Every member of the Trinity participated in Christ's Resurrection.
+Paul tells of the Spirit "that raised Jesus from the dead," and John reminds us that our Lord Himself confessed that He was given the power to take up His own life again, but here in Psalms it is David who joyfully announces that God the Father will not leave His soul among the dead nor allow His Holy One to undergo decay.

-Father, praise Your name for Your wonderful gift of Salvation through the death and resurrection of our Saviour Jesus Christ.
-Give me a greater understanding of what the life of Christ-in-me means, and may many come to an understanding of this eternal truth today we pray, in Jesus name, AMEN
+Heavenly Father, praise Your name for Your wonderful gift of salvation, through the death and Resurrection of our Saviour, Jesus Christ.
+Give me a greater understanding of what the life of 'Christ-in-me' means, and may many come to an understanding of this eternal truth today.
+In Jesus' name, AMEN.

 Never miss a post